penmasters/zabbix-book/docs/ch04-zabbix-collecting-data/snmp-trapping.md

 - **Type of information:** Numeric(unsigned)
 - **Master item:** (Select your fallback item as master item)

-Again go to the `preprocessing` tab and enter following information.
+Again go to the `Preprocessing` tab and enter following information.

 Select `Regular expression` and for Parameters enter `IF-MIB::ifOperStatus[\s\S]*?INTEGER:\s+(\d+)` and `\1` in the Output box.

-Again add a `custom on failure` step and select `Discard value`.
+Again add a `Custom on fail` step and select `Discard value`.

 ![ch04.37-snmp-preprocessing.png](ch04.36-snmp-preprocessing.png)